Will.i.am: 2009–2016: Black Eyed Peas reformation, The E.N.D, The Beginning, and #willpower

 During an interview with Capital FM, will.i.am confirmed he had collaborated with Justin Bieber for his next release "#thatPOWER" and premiered the single on the same day it was released onto iTunes in the US the same day and debuted on the Billboard 100 at number 42.
 In April 2013, will.i.am and Chris Brown's track "Let's Go", also from the #willpower album, became the centre of a copyright controversy, with trance producers Arty and Mat Zo claiming that will.i.am used elements of their 2011 track "Rebound" in his song without permission from the artists or their label.
 This claim was later backed by Anjunabeats, the record label behind Arty and Mat Zo.
 His fourth studio album, #willpower, was re-released in December 2013.
 It features several new tracks, including the lead single "Feelin' Myself" featuring Miley Cyrus, French Montana, and Wiz Khalifa.

-Britney Spears featured will.i.am on her song "It Should Be Easy" on her eighth studio album Britney Jean, for which he co-wrote and produced several tracks.
+Spears featured will.i.am on her song "It Should Be Easy" on her eighth studio album Britney Jean, for which he co-wrote and produced several tracks.
 He was also an executive producer of the project.

 On April 4, 2014, will.i.am appeared on Alan Carr: Chatty Man, where he talked about plans to release his own Smartwatch.
 He revealed that it can be used as a phone, to store music, and use Facebook, Twitter and Instagram.
 He also showed a preview of a music video for a song called "It's My Birthday".
 On May 20, 2014, a 90-second snippet was uploaded to SoundCloud.
 It features American singer-songwriter Cody Wise, is produced by Will and Damien LeRoy and is written by himself, Cody Wise and Keith Harris.
 It was released on July 6, 2014.
 In an interview with Capital FM, will.i.am confirmed that the Black Eyed Peas were getting back together.
 On April 7, 2016, will.i.am released the single "Boys & Girls" featuring Pia Mia.
 A week later, on April 14, a new remix of "Mona Lisa Smile" featuring Nicole Scherzinger was released.